Sumit-1988-git/Mini_Project-Face-Emotion-Recognition-using-Deep-Learning/README.md

 ⚠️ **Note**

+* The model is trained for grayscale images.

-The steps outlined above represent one way to achieve a reasonable validation accuracy for this model.
+* The steps outlined above represent one way to achieve a reasonable validation accuracy for this model.
 You can further improve the performance by experimenting with:

 **Data Augmentation**: Increase the variety and quantity of training data to improve generalization.